cococry/ragnar/README.md

 In the [config.h](https://github.com/cococry/Xragnar/blob/main/config.h) file specify your monitor setup in order for the WM to work as intended.
 Also, for configuration of the WM use the config.h file.

+## Notes

+For the best experience, i suggest to use a X compositer like picom.
+I am using [picom pijulius](https://github.com/pijulius/picom) because i think it has very clean animation support.

+This project is in early stage and not finished.
+So if you find bugs or have any problems, feel free to [submit an issue](https://github.com/cococry/Xragnar/issues).
+Especially multi monitor setups can be problematic at with current state of the code base.

 ## Usage